 Metrorail Faregate Replacement Project

-Every day, over one million transactions take place at the 1,200 faregates across Metro’s 91 stations.
-As part of its commitment to improve the customer experience and invest in keeping the region’s infrastructure in a state of good repair, Metro is undertaking a major initiative to replace and upgrade the aging faregate technology throughout its system.
+As the third largest heavy rail transit system in the U.S., Metro is committed to improving the customer experience and ensuring the region’s infrastructure remains in a state of good repair.
+Every day, over one million transactions take place at the nearly 1,200 faregates across Metro’s 98 stations.
+In support of its commitment to customers, Metro launched a major initiative to upgrade the aging faregate technology throughout its system.

 A Modernized Experience and Improved Service for Customers